 Exotic Pets Actually Aren’t Hard to Care For

 So you go to the zoo and see an impossibly cute little ‘wild’ animal performing some awe-inducing behavior.
-It’s smaller than your dog and looks like it would make the perfect pet.
+It’s smaller than your dog, and it looks like it would make the perfect pet.
 You turn to the keeper next to you and excitedly ask, “would it make a good pet?”

 Oh, well, that dream was dashed, but you rapidly get over it and move on.